 Haedong Yonggungsa Temple in Busan is one of the few South Korean temples situated on the seashore.
 It’s a rare gem and an incredible opportunity to get out of the city and enjoy some incredible views.

 This scenic spot has become one of the main tourist attractions in Busan for both locals and foreigners.
 There’s something about this temple, the rocks surrounding it and the sea breeze that makes it unique and fascinating.
-Even though the Haedong Yonggungsa Temple is a bit far away from Busan, it’s definitely worth visiting!
+Even though Haedong Yonggungsa Temple is a bit far away from Busan city center, it’s definitely worth visiting!

-Read below everything you need to know when visiting the Haedong Yonggungsa Temple.
+Read below everything you need to know when visiting this unique temple.

 Busan is the second largest city in South Korea and definitely one of the most beautiful ones.
 It is home to many incredible attractions such as the colorful Gamcheon Culture Village, the amazing Busan Fish Market, the Busan Aquarium or this incredible temple, Haedong Yonggungsa.

 The temple was built in 1376 by a Buddhist teacher called Naong.
 Unfortunately, it was destroyed during the Japanese invasion but it was later rebuilt in 1930.
-The temple got its current name, Haedong Yonggungsa in 1974.
+The temple got its current name, Haedong Yonggungsa in 1974 and it means “Korean Dragon Palace Temple”.

 Yonggungsa Temple is one of the only three temples in South Korea dedicated to the Goddess of Buddha.